Why study at TU Dublin?

 Offering over 200 programmes to students from more than 85 countries, across disciplines including Applied Arts, Humanities, Built Environment, Engineering, Business, Science, Tourism Food and Sports, TU Dublin offers diverse range of specialist programmes such as Optometry, Human Nutrition, Transport & Logistics, Horticulture, Environmental Health and Tourism Marketing.

-Student can gain entry from Foundation level to PhD.
+Students can gain entry from Foundation level to PhD.
 We welcome applications from students at any stage of their studies as our internationally recognised qualifications and courses allow flexible entry throughout our 3 and 4 year degree programmes.

 TU Dublin is located on campuses spanning the three largest population centres of Ireland’s capital city - Dublin City, Blanchardstown and Tallaght.